semaphoreci/docs/docs/essentials/releasing-semantic-versions.md

 ## Using the release information in the continuation of your delivery process

-`sem-semantic-release` wraps the semantic release CLI and exports the release information to the rest of your delivery process.
+`sem-semantic-release` wraps the semantic release CLI and exports the release information to the rest of your delivery process using [sem-context put](https://docs.semaphoreci.com/reference/sem-context-reference/#put).
+This information can later be retrieved with [sem-context get](https://docs.semaphoreci.com/reference/sem-context-reference/#get).
 It is handy when you want to continue the delivery process once the release has been created.
 A common example would be to build a Docker image tagged with the release version, or add an annotation to a Kubernetes deployment manifest.